IntroPhylogenomics/ComputingFundamentals/CommandLine_Editing.md

 If you need an example text file to use with `less`, you can copy the text from this tutorial and save it locally on your computer.

+## Searching Through Files

+Sometimes you may want to see if a certain text pattern exists in a file without viewing the entire file.
+In this case, the `grep` command is incredibly powerful.
+The basic syntax is

+`grep <PATTERN> <PATH_TO_FILE>`

+For instance, to search for the string `five` in the file `test.txt`, we could use

+`grep five test.txt`

+Take a look at the output.
+Note that the _entire_ line containing five is returned and not just the string itself.

+Wildcards and additional symbols can be used to make searches general or more specific.
+For instance, using

+`grep fi* test.txt`

+will match any string that starts with `fi`.

+`grep ^five test.txt`

+will only look for the string `five` if it is at the very beginning of a line.

+`grep five$ test.txt`

+will only look for the string `five` if it is at the end of a line.

 ## Redirecting Output Streams

 In the examples above, the output of the display commands (like `cat`, `head`, and `tail`) were all sent to the Terminal screen.
 However, there are many times when it is preferable to send this output to a file or even as the input to another command!